sriram-lab/CARAMeL/README.md

 3. You should now be able to run all MATLAB livescript files in the main repository folder.

 # Repository structure
 The repository structure is outlined below.
-Of note, **folders** are designated in bold while *data/code files* are designated in italics.
+Of note, **directories** are designated in bold while *code/data files* are designated in italics.
 ```
 CARAMeL
 └───**code**: contains all relevant code files